plausible/docs/docs/proxy/guides/cloudflare.md

 ## Step 2: Make sure the script is accessible

-At this point, you can click 'Rename' in the Workers' dashboard to give your worker a meaningful name (avoid words like 'analytics', 'tracking', 'stats', etc.).
+At this point, you can click 'Rename' in the Workers' dashboard to give your worker a meaningful name (avoid words like 'analytics', 'tracking', 'stats', etc. as they may be blocked).

-Now, the Plausible script should be accessible at the following url:
+Now, the Plausible script should be accessible at the following URL:

 ```
 https://your-worker-name.your-cloudflare-username.workers.dev/js/script.js